DaniJonesOcean/GMM_example/README.md

 - y : latitude (°N)
 - Temperature or salinity values at the indicated pressure levels (reported in dbar)

+Pressure is a commonly-used vertical coordinate for oceanographic data, in part because it can be directly measured by instruments while they are in the ocean. .
+When reported in dbar, pressure has values that are somewhat close to depth recorded in metres.

 ## Procedure
 The demo procedure is described in the Jupyter notebook contained in this repository.
 See that file for further instructions.